connect-group/thymeleaf-tdd/README.md

         <p data-th-each="para : ${section1Paragraphs}" data-th-text="${para}">Some text</p>

 Run the test again - Green bar!
 The test passes.

+### Should Use Resource Bundle Text in Pre Section
+Often the copy on the website will come from i18n resource bundles.
+These are usually handled by Spring MessageSource configurations.

+Within Thymeleaf-TDD 1.0.4 you can test for these as well.
+As always in TDD, the test comes first.

+    @Test
+    public void shouldUseTextFromResourceBundle_WhenPreTagRefersToMessageSourceKey() throws Exception {
+        messageSource.givenMessageWithKey("my_resource_message", "Expected i18n copy");
+        HtmlElements tags = testEngine.process(HTML_PATH_IN_TEST_RESOURCES_FOLDER, model);
+        assertThat(tags.matching("body > pre"), isSingleElementThat(hasOnlyText("Expected i18n copy")));
+    }

+Run the test, and it should fail because the original HTML copy is being returned

+		<pre>Some i18n copy goes here</pre>

+Now we can add the Thymeleaf attribute to the HTML source.

+	<pre data-th-text="#{my_resource_message}">Some i18n copy goes here</pre>

+Now when we run the test we get a 'green bar' - test has passed.

 ## A note on Hamcrest
 These test assertions have been designed around the Hamcrest assertion model.
 For more information see http://hamcrest.org/JavaHamcrest/ and for a handy quick reference see http://www.marcphilipp.de/downloads/posts/2013-01-02-hamcrest-quick-reference/Hamcrest-1.3.pdf